-When a loved one dies it is normal to experience a range of overwhelming and sometimes confusing emotions.
+When a loved one dies it is normal to experience a range of overwhelming emotions.

 You may find it difficult to cope with the everyday practical and emotional needs of your children alongside dealing with traumatic events surrounding the death and changes in your circumstances.